alan-turing-institute/seed-semantic-change/GASC_chapter/readme.md

 gold_standard_binary_Latin.txt: list of changed and non-changed Latin words, from SemEval task 1 data, subtask 1.

+## Latin_corpus

+Processed LatinISE corpus, with added genre annotation by Alessandro Vatri.
+The genres are: Comedy, Essays, Law, Letters, Narrative, Oratory, Philosophy, Poetry, Christian, Technical, Tragedy.
+The stopword list is this one: https://github.com/cltk/cltk/blob/master/cltk/stop/latin.py

+All Christian writings (including letters and poems) have been assigned to the genre 'Christian'.
+This excludes philosophical but not strictly speaking theological/ecclesiological treatises composed by Christian writers.
+Collections spanning many centuries (anthologia latina, inscriptions etc) are assigned to a dummy century (100).

 ## Latin_SCAN_output

 Output from SCAN models for Latin.